The Mad Doctor of Market Street: Production

 In a 1988 interview, Richard Davies remembered little, and stated that "[ Lionel Atwill ] was the star of the picture and we just had a speaking acquaintance" and that in his opinion "the picture was not as good as the picture I made with Fred Astaire called The Sky's the Limit for RKO."

 Release

-The Mad Doctor of Market Street premiered in New York in the week of January 4, 1942.
+The Mad Doctor of Market Street premiered in New York on January 4, 1942, and in Los Angeles on January 23.
 It opened wide on February 27, 1942.
 In early 1942, the film was double featured with The Wolf Man.
 The film had a pseudo-follow up with Abbott and Costello in Pardon My Sarong.

 By 2006, the film was not released on home video in any format.
-The film was released on DVD on October 7, 2014 by the Willette Acquisition Corp.
-Along with Murders in the Zoo, The Mad Ghoul and The Strange Case of Doctor Rx, The Mad Doctor of Market Street was released on blu ray as part of Scream!
+The film was released on DVD on October 7, 2014, by the Willette Acquisition Corp.
+Along with Murders in the Zoo, The Mad Ghoul and The Strange Case of Doctor Rx, The Mad Doctor of Market Street was released on Blu-ray as part of Scream!
 Factory's Universal Horror Collection Volume 2 on July 23, 2019.